centrifugal/centrifugo/docs/content/server/http_api.md

 }
 ```

-Keep in mind that as `channels` API command returns all active channel snapshot it can be really heavy for massive deployments.
-At moment there is no way to paginate over channels list and we don't know a case where this could be useful and not error prone.
-At moment we mostly suppose that channels command will be used in development process and in not very massive Centrifugo setups (with no more than 10k channels).
-Also `channels` command is considered optional in engine implementations.
+**Keep in mind that since `channels` API command returns all active channels it can be really heavy for massive deployments.** At moment there is no way to paginate over channels list and we don't know a case where this could be useful and not error prone.
+At the moment **we mostly suppose that channels command will be used in development process and in not very massive Centrifugo setups** (with no more than 10k channels).
+Also `channels` command considered optional in engine implementations.

+A better and scalable approach could be real-time analytics approach [described here](../pro/index.md).

 ### info